 Morbidity and Mortality (M&M)

 Residents select a case that can be used as a learning experience for improving patient care in the future.
 The case is discussed confidentially among residents and attendings.
-M&M sessions are held each month to ensure ongoing improvement in quality of care.

 Other Didactic Sessions

 Residents receive didactic training in neuropsychological testing, substance abuse, forensic psychiatry, child and adolescent development, geriatric psychiatry, and other topics.
 Courses are taught by core faculty or outside lecturers.

 Residents complete online modules on quality improvement, professionalism, residents as teachers, and other topics that are relevant to the ACGME core competencies.
 The institution subscribes to the programs designed by Tufts Healthcare Institute and the Institute for Healthcare Improvement.

 PGY3 and PGY4 residents have one hour of supervision in psychodynamic psychotherapy and one hour of supervision in cognitive behavioral therapy each week.
 Most residents are assigned to work with clinical psychologists from outside the hospital.

 Residents are encouraged to pursue scholarly activities including chart reviews, case reports, surveys, and poster presentations.
 Residents also participate in quality improvement projects to ensure that they provide optimal care.
 PGY3 and PGY4 residents are participating in a scholarly project as part of their research design course.